zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 ### Step 2: Running the code

-Because program in Go are packages, we will first have to turn `main.go` into a package!
+Because programs in Go are packages, we will first have to turn `main.go` into a package!

 Making sure you are in your `first-go` folder, then in your terminal, run the following command.